siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 Specific spectral laws require additional geometry and come later.
 The present step is narrower and stronger: quantization begins as closure.

----

-*Source: Foundation Equations and Forced Consequences in a Source-Free Maxwell Universe*